 Simplified acquisition procedures should be used to acquire the use of property or facilities for emergency incidents.
 Emergency incident agreements do not require special leasing authority.
 Procurement officials with warrant authority may enter into these agreements.
-More detailed information is available in the Interagency Incident Business Management Handbook, Chapter 20.
+More detailed information is available in Chapter 20 of the Interagency Incident Business Management Handbook.